Submariner is always deployed using a Go-based Kubernetes custom controller, called an

 curl -Ls https://get.submariner.io | bash export PATH=$PATH:~/.local/bin echo export PATH=\$PATH:~/.local/bin >> ~/.profile

-If you have Go installed, you can use that instead:
+If you have Go and the source code, you can build and install subctl instead:

 (and ensure your